telerik/xaml-docs/controls/radgridview/how-to/drag-drop-gridview-diagram.md

 	}
 {{endregion}}

->You can download a more complex example from our on-line GitHub repository in the RadGridView SDK example section.
+>For a more complex example, you can check out the [DragDropToDiagram](https://github.com/telerik/xaml-sdk/tree/master/GridView/DragDropToDiagram) example in the RadGridView SDK examples section.

 ## See Also
 * [DragDropManager]({%slug dragdropmanager-getting-started%})